Definition of Enjambment

 And worshipp’st at the Temple’s inner shrine,

-This poem is one of the perfect examples of enjambment.
-In this poem, every line is running over to the next while the sense is not finished at the end of lines without pause or break.
-Each line does not make sense and stand on its own without the next line.
+This poem is a perfect example of enjambment.
+In this poem, every line is running over to the next, while the sense is not finished at the end of lines, without pause or break.
+None of the lines make sense – or stand on their own – without the next line.

 “A thing of beauty is a joy forever: